-501(c)(3) applicants or business entities with boards of directors must provide evidence that the person signing the grant agreement has signing authority, which may include articles of incorporation, bylaws, or a board resolution conferring authority to the signatory.
-For other business entities that do not have boards of directors, the chief executive officer or designated executive officer, managing partner, majority owner, or other designated manager must execute the grant agreement and include sufficient evidence of signing authority, which may include articles of incorporation, bylaws, or partnership agreements.
+Non-profit/501(c)(3) applicants or business entities with boards of directors must provide evidence that the person signing the grant agreement has signing authority, which may include articles of incorporation, bylaws, or a board resolution conferring authority to the signatory.

-This documentation is not required at the time of proposal submission, but applicants are advised that the grant agreement is not fully executed nor will any financial invoices be processed for reimbursement until the required documentation has been received by the BSCC.
-A sample Governing Board Resolution can be found in Appendix K.
+This documentation is not required at the time of proposal submittal, but applicants are advised that the grant agreement will not be fully executed, nor will any financial invoices be processed for reimbursement until the required documentation has been received by the BSCC.
+A sample Governing Board Resolution can be found in Appendix G.